 Setup Guide: What You Need To Play This Turntable

 The AT-LP60 comes with its own built-in switchable phono preamp, so you can connect it directly to powered speakers, your computer, or even your home stereo.
 Or if you love the stereo receiver to speakers combo, you can do that as well.
-All in all, it is a cheap option and it playing records just fine for the price you pay.
+All in all, it is a cheap option and it plays records just fine for the price you pay.

-Compared to other similar priced entry level turntables, this unit successfully beat all others.
+Compared to other similar priced entry-level turntables, this unit successfully beat all others.
 This fully automatic turntable with its super easy assemblage and usage is a great asset for any average listener.
 While it is awesome to digitize your vinyl collection with some software usage, it is not an ideal choice for those who require a more professional turntable with better features.